Guide

 The quickest method is to look up your provider's channel lineup for your specific city.
 Channel numbers differ by location on cable providers like Spectrum and Xfinity, so you need to check the lineup for your market.

 On this site, select your provider from the homepage, then choose your city.
 You will see a complete list of channels with numbers, sorted and searchable.
 Use the search bar at the top of any lineup page to jump directly to the channel you need.
+Looking up ESPN on Spectrum in Los Angeles takes about five seconds start to finish.

 Method 2: Search by Channel Name